alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Enable you to combine performance measurements from different business processes in a single report ("drilling across fact tables")<sup>pg 130</sup>.
 Query each dimensional model separately and then outer-join the query results based on a common dimension attribute.
 Full outer-join ensures all rows are included in the report, even if they only appear in one set of query results.
 Also known as multipass, multi-select, multi-fact, or stitch queries, because metrics from different facts tables are brought together.
     - Identical conformed dimensions mean the same thing with every possible fact table to which they are joined.
 Dimension built once in ETL system and duplicated outward to each dimensional model<sup>pg 131</sup>.
     - Shrunken rollup conformed dimensions conform to the base atomic dimension if the attributes are a strict subset of the atomic dimension's attributes<sup>pg 132</sup>.
+- Slowly Changing Dimensions
+    - Type 0 Retain Original: attribute values never change so facts are always grouped by original value.
+Appropriate for any attribute labeled "original"<sup>pg 148</sup>.
+    - Type 1 Overwrite: overwrite the old attribute value in the dimension table, replacing it with the current value.
+Always reflects most recent assignment.
+Fact table is untouched.
+Easy to implement but does not maintain any history of prior attributes.
+    - Type 2 Add New Row: predominant technique for representing history.
+Create a new dimension row with a new single-column primary key to unqiuely identify the new profile<sup>pg 153</sup>.
+Accurately tracking slowly changing dimension attributes, by adding a new row in dimension representing new history state<sup>pg 151</sup>.
+Should include administrative columns, such as 'effective' and 'expiration' dates<sup>pg 152</sup>.
+Requires use of surrogate keys - because there will be multiple profile versions for the same natural key.
+    - Type 3 Add New Attribute: do not issue a new dimension row, but rather add a new column to capture the attribute change.
+Alter the dimension table to add a 'prior' attribute, and populate this new column with the _existing_ value, and treat original column as Type 1 (overwrite) with current value.
+All existing reports immediately switch over to the newest value, but can still report on old values by querying 'prior' attributes.<sup>pg 154</sup>.
+Appropriate when there is a strong need to support two views of the world simultaneously (_alternative realities_).
+Suitable where dimension attributes change at a predictable rhythm - current attributes are overwritten, and attributes for previous values are added for every dimension row<sup>pg 156</sup>.
+    - Type 4 Add Mini-Dimension: break off frequently analysed or frequently changing dimensions into a separate dimension<sup>pg 156</sup>.
+One row in the mini-dimension for each unique combination of age, purchase frequency, income level, etc encountered in the data (not one row per customer).
+Continuously variable attributes, such as income are converted to banded ranges.
+    - Hybrid Techniques:
+        - Type 5 Mini-Dimension: add a current mini-dimension key as an attribute in the primary dimension.
+        - Type 6 Add 'Type 1' Attributes to 'Type 2' Dimension: issue a new row to capture the change (type 2) and add a new column to track the current assignment (type 3), where subsequent changes are overwritten (type 1)<sup>pg 161</sup>.

 ### Kimball's DW/BI Architecture